I’ve been getting quite a lot of enquiries from people coming to Cape Town, asking me what I would advise them to check out while they’re here…

 - For a meal right on the sand, The Grand Cafe & Beach is where you need to be.

-- Join the gourmet burger revolution – my picks would be either Jerry’s Burger Bar, Royale Eatery or Hudsons.
+- Join the gourmet burger revolution – my picks would be either Jerry’s Burger Bar, Royale Eatery, the burger at the Devil’s Peak Taproom or IYO Burgers in Bree St.

-- For meat lovers, a great steak can be had at The Hussar Grill. (there’s a few branches around town, I recommend the Camps Bay one)
+- For meat lovers, a great steak can be had at Carne. (there’s a few branches around town, I recommend the Constantia one just because the decor is something quite special – but all of them are good actually)

 Where to drink: